 Phase 2, already under construction, will have 38 residences for a total of 78 homes across six buildings.
 Homes range from 1,590 to 3,735 square feet and prices begin at $1.8 million.
 The homes will include large windows, private terraces and wrap-around porches.
 An infinity pool, fitness center and sun deck will be built during Phase 1 for residents and for members of the Kiawah Island Club.

-The residences will be designed by Cortney Bishop, a Charleston designer who has designed both residential and commercial projects such as The Ryder Hotel, The Longboard in the Virgin Islands and Sullivan’s Island, The Gadsden and the The Kingstide in Daniel Island.
+The residences inside the life plan community will be designed by Cortney Bishop, a Charleston designer who has designed both residential and commercial projects such as The Ryder Hotel, The Longboard in the Virgin Islands and Sullivan’s Island, The Gadsden and the The Kingstide in Daniel Island.

 Medical facilities by 2023

 “After seven years of working side by side with MUSC to bring this important project to fruition, we could not be prouder to donate the six acres of land needed for the development and to continue our partnership with the MUSC team,” said Chris Randolph, Kiawah Partners.
 “This new facility will bring vitally important world-class medical care to Kiawah, Seabrook and the Sea Islands residents, which will only add to the exceptional experience that comes with living here.”

 The project is made possible by a commitment from Kiawah Partners, a subsidiary of South Street Partners, the owner of the residential development of Kiawah Island which includes Kiawah Island Real Estate and Kiawah Island Club.
 A donation of six acres of land to the Medical University Hospital Authority (MUSC Health) will enable a free-standing emergency department (ED) and medical office to serve Johns, Kiawah and Seabrook Island residents.